Then this gives 5 distinct moments at which you could exercise:

 When you make money selling them, they’re taxed at ordinary income rates (the highest possible rate, just like your salary).

 If you exercised them at least 12 months prior to selling (and sell them at least 24 months after grant), you pay long term capital gains rates instead.
-That’s a lower tax rate, increasing your net profit by up to 27%.
+That’s a lower tax rate, increasing your net gain by up to 27 percent.
 More details on how this works below.